tranhelen/tranhelen/_posts/2016-11-28-betterwriting.md

 ---
 I have collected some rules which has improved my writing dramatically over the past year.

-**Remove the drama.** Poorly written articles are riddled with hard paragraph breaks with dramatic sentences in lieu of a thesis.
+**Remove the drama.** Internet articles are riddled with hard paragraph breaks with dramatic sentences in lieu of a thesis.
 See what happens to your article if you simply deleted them.

 **Clarify your introduction.** State your thesis clearly and move on.
 You do not need to qualify yourself, apologize for writing, or create an analogy.